WillHubner/Horse-SocketIO/README.md

 The server socket will be started on port 55666.

 The functions should be writen on client-socket, when the horse gets the header [socket_client] will redirect the calls.

+To get list of socket clients call method /socket_clients on URL.

 ```delphi
 uses